Gooygeek/DotFiles/.config/git/README.md

 - `unstage`: Remove all files from the stage
 - `publish`: Push, but also set upstream (useful when pushing a branch for the first time)
 - `untrack`: Remove upstream branch information (useful when renaming a branch)
+- `prune-tags`: Remove all tags that exist locally but not on the remote (important, as a push would recreate those tags on the remote)

 ### Global ignore file